 Here are some photos from the Summer of Imagination in the gardens.

 I can confirm that Jamie did not want to leave.
 He wanted to go back and do it all again.
 See here for a full timetable of what’s on – Summer-of-Imagination-Map-2017-web

 You can book online in advance or on the door when you arrive.
-There is a restaurant and café next to the farm shop if you wish to to eat there.
-There is also a few shops to look around.
+There is a restaurant and café next to the farm shop if you wish to eat there.
+There are also a few shops to look around.

 Disclaimer: We received complimentary tickets for the purpose of my review.
 All words, thoughts and opinions are my own and I have been completely honest.
 Please do not reproduce images without gaining consent.

 Why not pin this post for later?
 Simply click on the image above to take you over to Pinterest.